 The alternatives are to pass on those costs onto your customers.
 The first is that you can cut costs elsewhere in your business.

 For example, you could cut advertising costs.
-The other option is to invest in marketing strategies that will help you increase the volume of your business.
+The other option is to invest in that will help you increase the volume of your business.
 More sales will allow your business to be able to absorb the increase in production costs.

 Examine Your Supplier Agreements

-What do your supplier agreements look like?
+What do your look like?
 The odds are good that your suppliers are impacted by the China trade war, too.
 There’s no reason to believe that they won’t pass the costs of doing business on to your company at some point.

 They may try to absorb as much as they can, but just like your business, they do have a breaking point.
 You can stall the inevitable by locking in your prices with your suppliers now.

 By locking in your supplier rates now, you avoid any costly price increases that are passed down the supply chain.